 If there is anything to be found within the narcissist’s unconscious inner space it will be feelings of self-loathing, insignificance, shame and worthlessness.
 These feelings will have to be got rid of or compensated for so will usually be projected onto someone close who is then made to feel the very same things.
 On the one hand narcissists employ flattery, praise, bribery and manipulation while on the other scorn, ridicule, contempt, denigration to break down resistance to their control.
 Narcissists cast themselves in the role of victim, resorting quickly to blame and never taking responsibility for the breakdown of a relationship.
 They have thin skins, which if punctured, may result in intensely angry reactions.

 Victim’s codependency leads to loss of self

-In the case of narcissistic abuse, the victim tends to have traits consistent with codependency.
-They emotionally invest in false promises of fulfilment that usually requires them to contort and distort themselves in order to get what they need from the narcissist.
+Moreover, in a case of narcissistic abusive relationship, the victim tends to have traits consistent with codependency.
+They emotionally invest in false promises of fulfillment that usually requires them to contort and distort themselves in order to get what they need from the narcissist.
 It is a hopeless quest that puts them under great stress.
 Much of the time they live off emotional scraps, failing to see that they are losing themselves in a struggle in which they cannot succeed.
 To give up is to invite the conscious experience of pain and grief.
-But to recover, give up they must.
+But to recover, they must give up their abusive partner.

 Steps to recovery